cardano-scaling/website/monthly/2023-09-monthly.md

 validator, [to
 Aiken](https://github.com/input-output-hk/hydra/blob/4ec572511fc13a526b85efce3aac556ae5bd007c/hydra-plutus/validators/commit.ak).
-This was fairly straight-forward and we test were passing after some fiddling with internal representations of data strctures (`plutus-tx` is encoding triples as `Constr` data on-chain).
+This was fairly straight-forward and we test were passing after some fiddling with internal representations of data structures (`plutus-tx` is encoding triples as `Constr` data on-chain).

 The results?
 A significant reduction in script size, cpu and memory usage on